2d1ff1cult/JPL-Su2025-2d3dgen/README.md

 # :gear:<img width="24" height="24" alt="heh" src="https://github.com/user-attachments/assets/f907926c-6dd3-4c75-b907-21ed3b0e9302" /> 2d3dgen: Rapid Digital Twin Generation
+The work presented here (and in the related repos) is a culmination of a summer internship with 345C at the NASA Jet Propulsion Lab

 ## ⚠️ You are NOT required to `git clone` any of the above repos!
 The `bootstrap.bat` Windows batch script will do all the installation for you :hugs: